kejonaMC/CrossplatForms/README.md

 A: Use [Geyser-Standalone](https://wiki.geysermc.org/geyser/setup/#standalone-setup) instead
 B: Use our [fork](https://github.com/ProjectG-Plugins/Floodgate) of Floodgate that allows using the [Floodgate API](https://wiki.geysermc.org/floodgate/api/) on BungeeCord/Velocity while Geyser is also installed.
 It does not contain any other changes.

 BungeeCord and Velocity do not support Access Items.
-BungeeCord and Velocity don't support inventory menus yet, but they will in the future.

 * [`CrossplatForms-Spigot.jar`](https://ci.projectg.dev/job/CrossplatForms/job/main/) :&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; Spigot 1.14.4 - 1.18.2
 * [`CrossplatForms-SpigotLegacy.jar`](https://ci.projectg.dev/job/CrossplatForms/job/main/) :&ensp; Spigot 1.8.8 - 1.13.2